onesteinbv/helm-charts/charts/curq/README.md

 The chart includes optional convenience features such as:

  - mailcow configuration for incoming and outgoing email
- - keycloak configuration for single sign on and authentication,
+ - keycloak configuration for single sign on and authentication
- - Postgres deployment and management using the pg-resource-operator
+ - postgres deployment and management using the pg-resource-operator
- - Configuration of `server_environment` (https://github.com/OCA/server-env)
+ - configuration of `server_environment` (https://github.com/OCA/server-env)
- - Sync wave configuration for ArgoCD
+ - sync wave configuration for ArgoCD

 In this way it's very easy to get CURQ up and running on a Kubernetes cluster.
 All these features are optional and can be enabled or disabled using Helm values.